-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the State of South Carolina for its Comprehensive Annual Financial Report (CAFR) for the fiscal year that ended June 30, 2018.
-This was the thirty-first consecutive year that the State of South Carolina achieved this recognition.
-In order to be awarded a Certificate of Achievement, a government must publish a timely, easily readable, and efficiently organized CAFR.
-The CAFR must comply with both generally accepted accounting principles and applicable legal requirements.
+The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the State of South Carolina for its Comprehensive Annual Financial Report (CAFR) for the fiscal year that ended June 30, 2020.
+This was the thirty-third consecutive year that the State of South Carolina achieved this recognition.
+(During 2021, the Governmental Accounting Standards Board directed that governments discontinue using the acronym "CAFR" in referring to their Comprehensive Annual Financial Reports.
+Accordingly, entities are subsequently using the acronym "ACFR" to refer to their Annual Comprehensive Financial Reports.)
+In order to be awarded a Certificate of Achievement, a government must publish a timely, easily readable, and efficiently organized ACFR.
+The ACFR must comply with both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current CAFR continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to GFOA to determine its eligibility to be awarded a Certificate of Achievement.
+We believe that our current ACFR continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility to be awarded a Certificate of Achievement.

-Production of the CAFR was made possible only by the support of all State agencies and component units that supplied financial data to our office on a timely basis.
-I extend special appreciation for the members of my staff who devoted many of their nights and weekends over the past few months working as a team to produce this comprehensive document.
-I also express special appreciation for the generous sacrifices made by their families who endured the many extra hours they devoted to successfully complete this project.
+Production of this ACFR was made possible only by the support of all State agencies and component units that supplied financial data to our office on a timely basis.
+I extend my deepest gratitude to the members of my staff who devoted many of their nights and weekends over the past few months working as a team to produce this comprehensive document.
+I also express special appreciation for the generous sacrifices made by their families who endured the many extra hours that were necessary to successfully complete this important project.